HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Task Based Transaction Scenarios

-Following the guidance in this guide and HRex, getting clinical data from the Provider is typically a two to five step process for the Payer.
-The following example transactions show 2 scenarios using task based exchanges to get clinical data from an EHR.
+Following the guidance in this guide and HRex, getting clinical data from the Data Source is typically a two to five step process for the Data Consumer.
+The following example transactions show 2 scenarios using task based exchanges to get clinical data from an Data Source(HIT).

 #### Scenario 1